 The sequencing of courses is designed to provide the student with essential courses in the natural and social sciences as a foundation to build upon in later courses.
 The sophomore curriculum begins developing the cognitive, communication, and psychomotor skills unique to a professional nurse.
-Using the foundation of the sophomore year, the curriculum at the junior level shifts in intensity with the addition of theory/clinical courses incorporating not only a nursing focus on the person over the lifespan, but also the family.
-Senior level courses focus on complex health care in settings of adult health, mental health and public health with an increased emphasis on interdisciplinary collaboration, healthcare systems, and nursing leadership.
+Using the foundation of the sophomore year, the curriculum at the junior level shifts in intensity with the addition of theory/clinical courses incorporating a nursing focus on the person across the lifespan.
+Senior level courses focus on complex health care with an increased emphasis on interdisciplinary collaboration, healthcare systems, and nursing leadership.
 Teaching and learning practices embody a variety of strategies to engage the student in active learning and develop a passion for life-long learning.

 The School of Nursing's state of the art Clinical Simulation Learning Center allows for students to be challenged in a safe learning environment that mimics real life nursing.
 Assessment of program outcomes is achieved through course-embedded assessment and other appropriate assessment strategies.